3isenHeiM/PhotoB00th/README.md

 ### Arduino State machine

 Initial state :
- - LED is "breathing" (cf Snippets.md)
+ - buttonLED is "breathing" (cf Snippets.md)
  - Wait for event on the button
+ - Listening for any command in the serial port

 1. When button is pressed :
     - Display "3" on 7-segment display for 1s
-    - Light the LEDs up
     - Light the button for 0.5s
 2. After 1s :
     - Display "2" on the 7-segment display for 1s